-5.4 Risks from Concomitant Use with Benzodiazepines or Other CNS Depressants
+5.3 Risks from Concomitant Use with Benzodiazepines or Other

-When benzodiazepines or other CNS depressants are used with Fentanyl Citrate Injection, pulmonary arterial pressure may be decreased.
-This fact should be considered by those who conduct diagnostic and surgical procedures where interpretation of pulmonary arterial pressure measurements might determine final management of the patient.
+CNS Depressants When benzodiazepines or other CNS depressants are used with Fentanyl Citrate Injection, pulmonary arterial pressure may be decreased.
+This fact should be considered by those who conduct diagnostic and surgical procedures where interpretation of pulmonary urements might determine final manageme the patient.
 When high dose or anesthetic dosages of Fentanyl Citrate Injection are employed, even relatively small dosages of diazepam may cause cardiovascular depression.

 When Fentanyl Citrate Injection is used with CNS depressants, hypotension can occur.
 If it occurs, consider the possibility of hypovolemia and manage with appropriate parenteral fluid therapy.
-When operative conditions permit, consider repositioning the patient to improve venous return to the heart.
+When operavenous return to the heart.
 Exercise care in moving and repositioning of patients because of the possibility of orthostatic hypotension. volume expansion with fluids plus other countermeasures do not correct hypotension, consider administration of pressor agents other than epinephrine.
-Epinephrine may paradoxically decrease blo pressure in patients treated with a neuroleptic that blocks alpha adrenergic activity
+Epinephrine may paradoxically decrease blood pressure in patients treated with a neuroleptic that blocks alpha adrenergic activity.